PacketFence Clustering Guide

 12.4.7.
 Restart node C

-Now, you should restart PacketFence on node C using the instructions provided in Restart PacketFence services section.
+Now, restart PacketFence on node C using the instructions provided in Restart PacketFence services section.
 So it becomes aware of its peers again.

-You should now have full service on all 3 nodes using the latest version of PacketFence.
+All 3 nodes should now have full service using the latest version of PacketFence.

 12.4.8.
 Reactivate the configuration conflict handling

-Now that your cluster is back to a healthy state, you should reactivate the configuration conflict resolution.
+Now that the cluster is back to a healthy state, reactivate the configuration conflict resolution.

-In order to do so, go in Configuration→System Configuration→Maintenance and re-enable the Cluster Check task.
+In order to do so, go to Configuration → System Configuration → Maintenance and re-enable the Cluster Check task.

 Once this is done, restart pfcron on all nodes using: